Please ensure Javascript is enabled for purposes of website accessibility

 Expected Outputs

-1: National Rural Electrification Regulations and rural mini-grid tariff setting structure developed using gender considerations and being used by the national energy regulator and the Department of Energy .
-8
+Output 1: National Rural Electrification Regulations and rural mini-grid tariff setting structure developed using gender considerations and being used by the national energy regulator and the Department of Energy.

-2: 20 rural solar mini-grids constructed using public private partnership models with an installed capacity of 2 megawatts and a particular focus on supporting women led partnerships.
+Output 2: 20 rural solar mini grids constructed using public private partnership models with an installed capacity of 2 megawatts and a particular focus on supporting women led partnerships.

-3: 6,500 people living in 20 rural communities, half of whom are females, have access to clean, affordable and reliable energy and telecommunications solutions
+Output 3: 6,500 people living in 20 rural communities, half of whom are females, have access to clean, affordable and reliable energy and telecommunications solutions.

 Gender Relevant Information